Crypt212/obsidian-vault/MindMap/Software Engineering/PHP Language/PHP.md

 | float                       |
 | string                      |
 - To check the type, use `gettype(variable)` function.
-- We got `var_dump` function that gives info about given variables, and `print_r` function for printing variables in a formatted way, could come in handy for debugging when used with `die`, if you know what i mean.
 - Typecasting in [[PHP]] is just prepend `(type_name)` to a variable to cast it, we go these casting operators:

 | Cast Operator               | Conversion                                                       |